bichanna/bichanna/README.md

  - Haskell

 **What I'm working on**
- - A little business with restaurants in the neighborhood
+ - A small business with restaurants in the neighborhood
- - A little system for my dad's company
+ - A small system for my dad's company
  - Package404📦